B. F. Saul Company: Founding

 On December 1, 1892, at the age of 19, Bernard Francis Saul founded Saul Company in Washington, D.C.
 Saul Company became a successful mortgage bank and developer.
 Within 8 years of starting the firm, B. Francis Saul founded the Home Savings Bank and soon after merged it with the American Security and Trust Company.
 Saul Company became B. F. Saul Company.
+Saul's grandson, Bernard Saul II, is currently CEO and chairman of the firm.
+His great-grandson B.F.
+Saul III resigned as president of the firm in 2012 to found his own company, Saul Urban.

 In 1969, Bernard Saul II founded Chevy Chase Bank.
 That same year, the B.F.
 Saul Real Estate Investment Trust became a public company via an initial public offering.

 In 1931, the company acquired the Kennedy-Warren Apartment Building after its prior owners went bankrupt during the Great Depression.

 In 1976, the hotel division was founded.

 In 1983, it was reported that the company serviced a $2 billion in mortgages and originated another $500 million in mortgages annually.

 In 1988, the company took B.F.
 Saul Real Estate Investment Trust private.

 In 1993, Saul Centers, Inc. was formed to hold much of the company's real estate assets and became a public company via an initial public offering.

 In 1997, B.F.
 Saul Real Estate Trust announced plans for additional developments in Atlanta.

 In 2004, the company completed a $70 million expansion of the Kennedy-Warren Apartment Building.
 In December 2006, the company began construction of Park Place II, an 11-story, 312,897 square foot office building in Tysons, Virginia.
 In March 2009, Hilton Worldwide leased one-third of the building.
 In 2017, Hilton began seeking alternative locations.

 In 2009, the Saul family sold Chevy Chase Bank to Capital One for $520 million in cash and stock.

 In 2012, the company completed a $50 million renovation of the Kennedy-Warren Apartment Building.
 In July 2012, the company pulled out of a partnership with Montgomery County, Maryland to develop a property near Wheaton station.
 In September 2012, B. Francis Saul III resigned from Saul Centers, Inc.

 In October 2013, the company sold its remaining holdings in Atlanta, Georgia for $45 million.
 In February 2014, Saul Centers, Inc., the real estate investment trust affiliated with the company, acquired a property near Twinbrook in Rockville, Maryland for $62.5 million.
 In April 2017, Saul Centers, Inc., announced plans to develop 10 buildings on the site.

-In November 2015, Saul Centers, Inc., the real estate trust affiliated with the company, proposed constructing a 483-unit apartment building with 68,000 square feet of retail in Ballston, Arlington, Virginia.
+In November 2015, Saul Centers, Inc., the real estate trust affiliated with the company, proposed constructing a 483-unit apartment building with 68,000 square feet of retail in Ballston, Virginia.
 In May 2017, Target Corporation signed a lease at the property.

 In August 2017, Saul Centers secured a $157 million loan for the development.
 In 2016, the company broke ground on a 10-story Homewood Suites by Hilton hotel in Rosslyn, Virginia.